sitdev/ddev/docs/windows-setup.md

     make
     ```

+   On first run, you may run into an error during `make`.
+If so, just run `make` again and it should be resolved.
+If not, a system reboot may be required.

    ### VS Code integration

    If you don't already have it, you can install VS Code from an administrative Powershell terminal: